imranture/E4-TimeStamper/README.md

 ---

 ## License
-This software is an open-source project released under [GNU General Public License v3.0](https://github.com/imranture/E4-TimeStamper/blob/master/LICENSE), provided "as-is," without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.\
+This application is an open-source project released under [GNU General Public License v3.0](https://github.com/imranture/E4-TimeStamper/blob/master/LICENSE), provided "as-is," without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 In no event shall the author be held liable for any damages arising from the use of this software.

 Permission is granted to anyone to use this software for any purpose, including commercial applications, and